 Fry Jacks are delicious, fluffy pillows of fried flour dough in the shape of triangles or half-moons that is traditionally found on breakfast menus countrywide.
 Arguably, the Fry Jack is Belize’s number one breakfast favorite.
 The delightful puffy treat is perfectly paired with a side of eggs (scrambled, sunny-side-up, over-easy, any way you want it!), refried beans, your choice of meat, and cheese.
-Order separately, or step it up by making it a Stuffed Jack!
-Fry Jacks can be eaten as savory or sweet, like honey, jelly, jam, or even powdered sugar.
+Order separately, or step it up by making it a Stuffed Jack.
+Fry Jacks can be eaten as savory or even sweet, with toppings like honey, jelly, jam, or even powdered sugar.

 Get the recipe here.

 Johnny Cakes, sometimes found as Journey Cakes, is a coconut milk-based unsweetened biscuit.
 Often, you’ll find this Belizean breakfast layered with your choice of refried beans, cheese, ham or even shredded chicken.
 While a few stories have been passed around as to the origin of the name, perhaps the most popular one is that they were originally called Journey Cakes because of their ability to last on long trips.
 “Journey” eventually became “Johnny,” assuming with a Creole translation.
 Nonetheless, these Belizean favorites can be found at food vendors countywide.

 While it may not sound like a breakfast item, meat pies are truly the best-selling, most popular breakfast food in Belize.
 These mini hand pies are a Belizean staple simply made for eating on the go.
-After all, you will often see vendors riding around with coolers on the front of their bikes selling these little pies – fresh and hot at both breakfast and lunchtime.
+After all, you will often see vendors riding around with coolers on the front of their bikes selling these little pies – fresh and hot at breakfast time.
 These pies are an ideal handheld food as they are made to eat on-the-go and readily accessible in both quantity and price, usually costing $1.50 BZ ($0.75 USD).
-Meat pies are a rich dough stuffed pie with chicken or beef, and seasoned gravy; golden crisp on the outside, warm, soft, and juicy on the inside.
-It’s like a soup explosion in your mouth!
+Meat pies are a rich dough stuffed pie with chicken or beef, and seasoned gravy; crisped edges on the outside, with all things warm, soft, and juicy on the inside.